 What does Google Assistant do?

 If music is the be all and end all for you, Google Home Max is best for this task.
-It's followed by the standard Google Home, then the Google Home Mini, and lastly Google Home Hub.
 If you're not all that fussy a listener then any one of the range will do.
 Every model can also be connected to a Bluetooth speaker so you can take advantage of your existing sound setup, too.

 Controlling other smart home devices, such as smart lights and heating, is another common use for Google Home.
-All four can control any device that is compatible with Google Assistant, but Home Hub is most useful if you have a number of said devices since it allows you to control all from a single dashboard as you can in the Google Home app.
+All six can control any device that is compatible with Google Assistant, but Nest Hub and Nest Hub Max are most useful if you have a number of said devices since it allows you to control all from a single dashboard as you can in the Google Home app.
 For smart services that are not directly compatible with Google Assistant you can often find a workaround with IFTTT.

-Gleaning information about your day ahead, whether that be calendar appointments, journey times into the office, weather alerts or news bulletins, is another common feature across the range, best accessed with the term "Okay Google, Good morning".
-If you want to see and hear you need Google Home Hub, but otherwise any Google Home device can tell you what you want to hear.
+Gleaning information about your day ahead, whether that be calendar appointments, journey times into the office, weather alerts or news bulletins, is another common feature across the range, best accessed with the term "Okay Google, good morning".
+If you want to see and hear you need Google Nest Hub, but otherwise any Google Home device can tell you what you want to hear.

 Google Assistant also lets you place free calls to anyone in your contacts book over Wi-Fi, or even call back to your speaker from your mobile, essentially replacing a landline.
-These are simply voice calls, because while Google Home Hub has a display it does not have a camera - you will be able to see the video feed from your recipient if you specifically place the call over Google Duo, but they won't be able to see you.
+These are simply voice calls, because while Google Nest Hub has a display it does not have a camera - you will be able to see the video feed from your recipient if you specifically place the call over Google Duo, but they won't be able to see you.